openactive/openactive-python/README.md

 ...     print(json.dumps(arg,indent=4))
 ```

-Now let's get the catalogue URLs in the collection:
+Now let's get the catalogue URLs in the collection, which should take about a second:

 ```
 >>> catalogue_urls = oa.get_catalogue_urls()